stOOrz-Science-Mind/2019_HiMCM_A_10006/README.md

-# 2019_HiMCM_A_10005
+# 2019_HiMCM_A_10006

-This is a repository of important files & our thoughts while reading the HiMCM 10005 Paper (Metourious).
+This is a repository of important files & our thoughts while reading the HiMCM 10006 Paper (Honerable Mention), and comparison with 10005 Paper (Meritorious).

-Credits to Team 10005 for this Paper.
+Credits to Team 10005 and 10006 for Paper.

-The copyright is shared by 10005 (Original Paper) and stOOrz (Notes).
+The copyright is shared by 10005 and 10006 (Original Paper) and stOOrz (Notes).